WICG/attribution-reporting-api/flexible_event_config.md

 This configuration fully specifies the output space of the event-level reports, per source registration.
 For every trigger spec, we fully specify:

 * A set of matching criteria:
   * Which specific trigger data this spec applies to.
 This source is eligible to be matched only with triggers that have one of the specified `trigger_data` values in the `trigger_specs`.
 In other words, if the trigger would have matched this source but its `trigger_data` is not one of the values in the source's configuration, the trigger is rejected.
   * When a specific trigger matches this spec (via `event_report_windows`)

     Note that the trigger could still be matched with a source for aggregatable reports despite failing the above two match criteria.

 * A specific algorithm for summarizing and bucketizing all the triggers within an attribution window.
-This allows triggers to specify a “value” parameter that gets summed up for a particular spec, but reported as a bucketized value.
+This allows triggers to specify a `value` parameter that gets summed up for a particular spec, but reported as a bucketized value.

 Note that these matching criteria take place _after_ attributing a trigger to a particular source i.e. after step 5 [here](https://wicg.github.io/attribution-reporting-api/#trigger-attribution).
 If `trigger_specs` are specified for a source and no matching spec is found after attribution, the trigger will be ignored.

-Triggers will also support adding an optional “value” parameter in the dictionaries within `event_trigger_data`.
+Triggers will also support adding an optional `value` parameter in the dictionaries within `event_trigger_data`.

 ```jsonc
 {